Sawyer | Berson235 Park Ave. S., at 19th St., 11th fl.; 212-244-3055; sawyerberson.com

 Shelton, Mindel & Associates56 W. 22nd St., nr.
 Sixth Ave., 12th fl.; 212-206-6406; sheltonmindel.com

 This architecture and interior-design firm offers a seamless, soup-to-nuts version of high-modern design, synthesizing architectural elements and strong furniture groupings into cool, carefully edited interiors.
-For a central hallway in one historic Fifth Avenue residence, the team paired a classic black-and-white large-tile floor with an all-white, wood-molded ceiling for an effect that was equal parts fresh and classic.
+For a central hallway in one historic Fifth Avenue residence, the team paired a classic black-and-white large-tile floor with an all-white wood-molded ceiling.

 Smith-Miller + Hawkinson Architects305 Canal St., nr.
 Broadway, Ste.
 4; 212-966-3875; smharch.com